 The Anglo-Saxon name Edgehil comes from the family having resided in one of the places named Edge-Hill in England.
 More often than not, Essex is the family's home county.

 Early Origins of the Edgehil family

-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgehil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgehil research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgehil History in all our PDF Extended History products and printed products wherever possible.

 Edgehil Spelling Variations

 Edgehil has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Edgell, Eggell, Edgle, Edgele, Edgelle, Edgill, Edghill and many more.

 Early Notables of the Edgehil family (pre 1700)